orionorganizacao-dotcom/a-dap-protocol/docs/adap-operational-provenance-v0.1.md

 Attack:

-Verification depends on the same entity that generated evidence.
+Evidence validation depends on the same entity that generated it.

 Problem: